Security Forces Search Myanmar Protest District Room By Room

 San Chaung — a bustling township known for its cafes, bars and restaurants — has transformed since the protests began, with makeshift barricades of bamboo, sandbags, tables and barbed wire set up by protesters in an effort to slow security forces.

-The move to seal off streets in San Chaung prompted embassies in Yangon — including those of the United States and former colonial power Britain — to urge security forces to free the demonstrators.

-UN Secretary-General Antonio Guterres called for “maximum restraint”, urging the “safe release of all without violence or arrests”.
+The news came as Myanmar’s ambassador to the UK was recalled, according to state media, after he urged the junta to release Aung San Suu Kyi and President Win Myint.

+“Diplomacy is the only response and answer to the current impasse,” Kyaw Zwar Minn said on Monday in a statement that was tweeted by UK Foreign Secretary Dominic Raab.

-The Monday night raids in San Chaung came after three protesters were shot dead at rallies on a day when many shops, factories and banks closed as part of a general strike to protest against the coup.
+The Monday night raids in San Chaung followed the deaths of three protesters who were shot at rallies on a day when many shops, factories and banks closed as part of a general strike to protest against the coup.

 Online television broadcaster Kamaryut Media said its office was raided Tuesday and two staff members were taken away by plainclothes officers while military vehicles waited outside.

+The office of a second media outlet Mizzima was also targeted Tuesday, the day after it had its publishing licence revoked.

+“About ten vehicles with soldiers and police came,” a Mizzima journalist told AFP, adding the office had been closed since the coup.
-Monday was also a dark day for independent media in the country, as security forces raided the office of Myanmar Now in Yangon.

-The outlet later had its publishing licence revoked, as did independent media Mizzima, DVB, Khit Thit and 7 Day, following an information ministry order, state broadcaster MRTV said.
+Security forces also raided the office of Myanmar Now in Yangon on Monday and later revoked its publishing licence along with DVB, Khit Thit and 7 Day, following an information ministry order, state broadcaster MRTV said.

+Reporters Without Borders condemned the ongoing media crackdown and characterised the raids as “a shocking act of intimidation”.

+MRTV also provided an ominous update on the case of detained Australian economist Sean Turnell, an advisor to Suu Kyi, who was arrested a week after the putsch.

 AFP